Contents

 Let’s Encrypt is one of the genuinely great things to happen to the open web.
 Free, automated, universally trusted TLS certificates — the whole reason your homelab services have padlocks now instead of a wall of browser warnings.
 It is also a free service handling staggering volume, and it protects itself with rate limits.
 The trouble is you only ever learn those limits exist at the precise moment you slam into one, usually at 2am, usually while debugging something else, usually with a renewal cron job hammering away making everything worse.

-Let me walk through what the walls actually are, how to tell which one you’ve hit, and how to get yourself back to issuing certificates.
+Let me walk through what the walls actually are, how to tell which one you’ve hit, and how to get yourself back to issuing certificates — and, more usefully, the handful of habits that mean you never see one of these errors in normal operation.

 Advertisement